tofuman0/PSRandomPassword/README.md

         [x-x]        Range of characters e.g. [0-9],[a-z],[a-Z].
         [x]          Type of characters e.g. [vowel],[consonant],[symbol].
                      [VOWEL] and [CONSONANT] will produce an uppercase character.
-        [word1]      Random word from first array. word1 will produce an lowercase word WORD1 an uppercase word and Word1 a propercase word.
+        [arrayname]  Random word from a specified array.
+There are 2 mandatory arrays in the JSON file, Word1 and Word2 you can create your own arrays for example "colours" and populate the array with the colour names. word1 will produce a lowercase word WORD1 an uppercase word and Word1 a propercase word from the named array.
-        [word2]      Random word from first array. word2 will produce an lowercase word WORD2 an uppercase word and Word2 a propercase word.
         [random]     A random character.
         x            literial character e.g. abc
         {x}          Character count of range e.g. {3}.